Frequently Asked Questions

 Can I just drop by or do I need an appointment?

-What is Acupressure therapy?
+What advantages does Acupressure have over massage therapy?

 What is the origin of Acupressure therapy?